Skip to main content

 Where are Watervliet construction accident cases filed?

 Watervliet construction accident cases are filed in Albany County Supreme Court, located at 16 Eagle Street in Albany, New York 12207.
 The court is approximately 3 miles from Watervliet and has extensive experience handling Labor Law 240 cases given the Capital Region's active construction market.
 Cases involving injuries at the Watervliet Arsenal may present unique jurisdictional questions due to federal property status, but civilian contractors generally retain state law remedies.
-An experienced construction accident attorney can handle these complexities.
+An experienced construction accident attorney can navigate these complexities.

 What are typical settlements for Watervliet construction accidents?